 Remove the palette knife and wipe dry with the kitchen paper.

 Hold the flat side of the palette knife to the side of the cake and smooth the buttercream.
 Repeat by dipping the palette knife back into the hot water, drying and smoothing, rotating the cake stand as you do so.
 This may take a little practice but you’ll soon get the hang of it.

-You will see the buttercream becomes very glossy and smooth.
+The buttercream becomes very glossy and smooth.
 Continue until the sides are as smooth as you can get them.

 Next smooth the top of the cake in exactly the same way.

 Use kitchen paper to gently go around the base of the cake and remove excess buttercream from the board.
-I tend to remove any big lumps and then hold the kitchen paper to the board as I rotate the cake, gradually getting closer and closer to the cake.
+I remove any big lumps and then hold the kitchen paper to the board as I rotate the cake, gradually getting closer and closer to the cake.

 When it is touch dry you may start to decorate it.